Adam2475/Piscine-PHP-Rush01/readme.md

 php bin/console doctrine:migrations:migrate
 ```

-To load the fixtures (the available projects in the intranet).
-Keep in mind it will wipe the database
+To load the fixtures (the available projects in the intranet, otherwise the project page will appear empty)
+Also need to run this command every time more fixtures are added

 ```
 php bin/console doctrine:fixtures:load
 ```

-Create a new admin once the database has been wiped
+Create a new admin once it's all done

 ```
 php bin/console app:create-admin